gSchool/DNA-release-2/02-Phase-1/02b-dso-teams.md

 ## Learning Objectives

-By the end of this lesson you will be able to:
+By the end of this lesson, you will be able to:

 * Recognize the ability and **need** for roles to be fluid, because environments are dynamic
 * Articulate Software Practitioner roles and teams
 * Define how to implement Software Practitioner teams within the Government
 * **BONUS:** Have a basic understanding of DevSecOps organization

+### !callout-info
+## Extending the Concepts
+This module (and course) focuses on applying Agile, Lean, DevSecOps, and User-Centered Design to software-intensive capabilities.
+Don’t forget these concepts evolved from hardware-centric capabilities–car manufacturing as described in Module 101 and the _Toyota Way._ Keep in mind how the concepts proposed throughout the course could be extended to hardware-centric capabilities that are often critical to software delivery!
+### !end-callout

 ## Introduction